 Previous Post: Abu Dhabi investment firm Mubadala helping Sony for EMI bid

-Next Post: UAE investment firm TNI successfully exits its investment in Depa
+Next Post: UAE private equity firm TNI successfully exits its investment in Depa